 Patrol canines save manpower and time and, most importantly, can save deputies’ lives when used to apprehend violent suspects.
 Patrol dogs are a deterrent to crime and serve as a valuable community relations tool.
 They’re used to track suspects and find missing people, search buildings, apprehend barricaded suspects, and locate evidence used in a crime.

-The Sheriff’s K-9 Unit includes two German Shepherd and three Belgian Malinois dogs.
+The Sheriff’s K-9 Unit includes one Labrador retriever and four Belgian Malinois dogs.
 Many of the dogs have been purchased with generous donations from Caddo Parish citizens.
 The dogs are the property of the Caddo Parish Sheriff’s Office but live at home with their handlers and their families.

 The Caddo Sheriff’s K-9 Unit is certified through the National Police Canine Association.